How Broken Pottery Can Bring Us Healing

 To understand this special technique, we must travel back in time to the end of the fifteenth century, to the era of the shoguns.

 Ashikaga Yoshimasa was the shogun that started this tradition.
 After his favorite teacups broke, he decided to send them to China to have them repaired.

 Soon, the cups were returned to him with very noticeable traces of metal in them that diminished the beauty of the two pieces of pottery.

 The shogun was very annoyed by the result, and asked the craftsmen to remedy it.

-They did by just sealing the broken pieces with a golden paste to create a different, more beautiful and more powerful object.
+They did this by just sealing the broken pieces with a golden paste to create a different, more beautiful and more powerful object.

 How to use kintsukuroi on your broken porcelain

 We’re sure that, by this point, you’re intrigued by the idea of the kintsukuroi technique.